Beat Pilot Tone (BPT): Simultaneous MR Imaging and RF Motion Sensing at Arbitrary Frequencies: Introduction

 \section{Introduction}

-Magnetic Resonance Imaging (MRI) is a premier noninvasive imaging modality, prized for its excellent soft tissue contrast and ability to produce high resolution images of the body in deep tissue structures.
-It remains an essential medical technology for clinicians \cite{Fuchs2001physicians, Fermont2016}.
-MRI data is typically acquired by sequentially sampling the spatial Fourier transform of the object (\textit{k}-space) along straight lines or smooth trajectories.
-The MR signal is sensed by Faraday induction using one or more resonant RF coils that are tuned to the center (``Larmor") frequency ($21 - 300$MHz for $0.5 - 7$T systems, respectively).
-Modern MRI systems can have up to 128 receivers, with 32 being very common.
-Because the data acquisition is long (seconds to minutes, depending on the type of scan), physiological motion of the patient can easily corrupt the scan data.
-Motion is therefore the most common unanticipated event in a clinical MRI examination \cite{sadigh2017prevalence}.
+Motion is the most common unanticipated event in a clinical MRI examination \cite{sadigh2017prevalence}.
 Even when anticipated, such as with respiratory and cardiac motion, motion during the examination degrades image quality, resulting in repeated exams and increased costs \cite{Runge2019}.
-Moreover, as spatial resolution continues to improve, motion is accentuated, causing greater image corruption \cite{Zaitsev2015, Maclaren2013, Godenschweger2016}.
+Moreover, as spatial resolution continues to improve, motion is accentuated and causes greater image corruption \cite{Zaitsev2015, Maclaren2013, Godenschweger2016}.

-The simplest technique to mitigate motion is to suppress it; for example, by restricting the imaged body part or breath-holding.
-However, this is often not robust enough.
-Other approaches require measuring the motion during the exam and correcting artifacts either prospectively, retrospectively, or both.
-For instance, “gating” is a commonly used method that synchronizes the MR acquisition to measured cardiac or respiratory cycles.
-While it is possible to use motion correction algorithms that rely only on the MR data itself \cite{pipe1999motion, prieto2007reconstruction, Huttinga2020}, external motion monitoring signals offer a rich source of extra information that may improve the quality and speed of the correction \cite{Madore2022, huttinga2023gaussian, eschelbach2019comparison, stam2012navigators, Cheng2015, odille2008generalized, mcclelland2013respiratory, white2010promo}.
+Simple motion mitigation techniques, like breath-holding, may prove unreliable and limit scan options.
+For instance, 3-dimensional imaging requires longer scan-time than a single breath-hold duration.
+Instead, modern motion correction techniques require measuring the motion during the exam and correcting artifacts prospectively, retrospectively, or both.
+While it is possible to use only the MR data itself for correction \cite{pipe1999motion, prieto2007reconstruction, Huttinga2020}, external motion monitoring signals or images offer a rich source of information that may improve the quality and speed of the correction \cite{Madore2022, huttinga2023gaussian, eschelbach2019comparison, stam2012navigators, Cheng2015, odille2008generalized, mcclelland2013respiratory, white2010promo}.